Uberspace/lab/source/guide_moodle.rst

 Step 2
 ------
 Now we should be able to access the initialization process of the Moodle instance.
-Here, we used the uberspace domain, so our address is the one mentionend here:
+Here, we used the uberspace domain, so our address is the one mentioned here:

 .. include:: includes/web-domain-list.rst